 Tourism offers much-needed income to poor countries.
 But who gets the holiday money?
 This project supports an award winning training college and local association of tourism businesses, helping students and SMEs to gain a livelihood through trade, not aid.

 The Institute of Travel and Tourism in The Gambia (ITTOG) provides accredited training courses in travel and tourism-related subjects, ranging from Higher Professional Diplomas to tour guiding or cabin crew and airport certificates, priding themselves in the diversity of learning opportunities they offer.
 All courses focus on the concept of Responsible Tourism and how to make destinations better places to live in, and better places to visit, in that order.
-ITTOG is partnered with central College Nottingham in the UK, and their courses are accredited by Central College as well as by the National Training Agency of The Gambia.
+ITTOG is partnered with Central College Nottingham in the UK, and their courses are accredited by Central College as well as by the National Training Agency of The Gambia.
 One of ITTOG's key focuses is their belief in the power of entrepreneurship, and they work closely with and provide support for many local tourism-related businesses, as well as running a restaurant and travel brokerage company of their own.

 These enterprises include craft market vendors, tourist taxi drivers, official tourist guides, juice pressers and fruit sellers, as well as a number of guest houses, small hotels and ground tour operators.
-ASSET is now supporting, training and representing over 80 members and has become a leading player in the Gambian Responsible Tourism Partnership programme being led by the Gambian Tourist Authority, aiming to ensure that the adverse impacts of tourism are minimised and that maximum benefits are gained by local people and their communities.
+ASSERT is now supporting, training and representing over 80 members and has become a leading player in the Gambian Responsible Tourism Partnership programme being led by the Gambian Tourist Authority, aiming to ensure that the adverse impacts of tourism are minimised and that maximum benefits are gained by local people and their communities.

 `During my placement, I met plenty of ambitious, clever, creative and driven people, who are ready to change the face of Gambia's tourism practices for the better.
 I don't know exactly what I expected, but I kept being impressed by the positive vibe and hope that overshadowed by far the minor challenges I experienced.'
 Volunteer, Anke